• Francis-Xavier Sosu charged with unlawful road blockage and destruction of public property

 This comes after the police served him criminal summons for his involvement in a protest in his constituency.

 The protest, the police said, led to an “unlawful road blockade and destruction of public property.”

-The police had written to parliament for him to avail himself for questioning but parliament refused to grant the request of the police citing articles 117 and 118 of the Constitution.
+The police had written to parliament for him to avail himself for questioning but parliament refused to grant the request of the police.

 The Speaker of parliament, however, referred the matter to the privileges committee of parliament for findings and recommendations.

-But the police has now taken a step to challenge the matter before the court after two failed attempts to arrest him.
+The service has now taken a step to challenge the matter before the court.